Mo-Ali98/my-wave-portal/README.md

 ### Get started
 1. Run `npm install` at the root of your directory
-2. Run `npm run start` to start the project

-3. 📈 Deploy to Rinkeby testnet.
+2. 📈 Deploy to Rinkeby testnet.
   Create an [Alchemy](https://www.alchemy.com/) account and a project, Grab the API URL KEY. change the `hardhat.config.js` file to the one below.